marvinrusinek/marvinrusinek/README.md

 ### Hi there 👋

-- 🌱 I am working on web development challenges from DevChallenges and FrontendMentor with the Angular framework.
+- 🌱 I am working on web development challenges from FrontendMentor and devChallenges with the Angular framework.
-- 🔭 I am also dabbling in backend development with MS SQL Server Management Studio.
+- 🔭 I also dabble in backend development using MS SQL Server Management Studio.
 - 📫 Feel free to reach out to me at marvinrusinek@gmail.com